1MDB: The playboys, PMs and partygoers around a global financial scandal

 His party is now in power but Mr Pua remains unashamedly vocal in his disdain for the former PM.

 "Najib Razak is the ultimate culprit.
 When confusion arises over his statements I will pop in to steer things in the right direction," he told the BBC on the sidelines of a visit in Singapore.

 Also political secretary to Malaysia's finance minister, who is leading 1MDB investigations, Mr Pua said he remains focused on "fixing damage done to the economy".

 "The financial scandal is in the past and there are no more shenanigans, it's the clean-up process now," he said.
 "We need to bring about economic growth and closing the 1MDB chapter is a big part of that."

 The colourful politician, who hails from Johor state, often takes to YouTube to lament the scandal.
 "I know the facts and I articulate them," he said.
 "I get information from documents and informants and piece them together to tell the story of what's actually happening."

 But he says Mr Najib's trials are "just the beginning" and the judicial process could go on for years.
 "The jigsaw is almost complete but there are a few missing pieces.
 And I believe Najib Razak's trial will reveal some."

+Najib Razak is expected to face several trials in Malaysia.
 If found guilty of the many offences he is charged with, Mr Najib could spend decades in prison.
 Jho Low remains at large.